Skip to main content

 GET/v1/domain/waf

-Identifies if a Web Application Firewall (WAF) is protecting a domain by analyzing HTTP response signatures.
-Detects 17 major WAF providers including Cloudflare, AWS WAF, Akamai, Imperva/Incapsula, Sucuri, F5 BIG-IP, Barracuda, Fortinet FortiWeb, Google Cloud Armor, and ModSecurity with OWASP CRS.
-Returns confidence levels and specific evidence for each detection.
+Identifies if a Web Application Firewall (WAF) is protecting a domain by analyzing HTTP response signatures, and reports an `enforcement_signal` separate from mere presence.
+Detects 27+ major providers (Cloudflare, AWS WAF, Akamai, Imperva/Incapsula, Sucuri, F5 BIG-IP, Barracuda, Fortinet FortiWeb, Google Cloud Armor, ModSecurity/OWASP CRS, and more).
+The `cf-mitigated` header — Cloudflare's explicit "this request was challenged/blocked" signal — is treated as the highest-confidence evidence.

 What It Does